some-cool-nickname/react-es6-classed/README.md

 # React ES6 classes

-This project is a simple skeleton of app based on ReactJS components written in ES6 format.
-Also you can reach tests written in ES6 format.
+This project is a simple skeleton of app based on ReactJS components written in ES6 format (mixins as decorated components).
+Also you can reach tests written in ES6 format, and way how to mock imported dependencies.

 ### Commands
 Start dev server with hot reload React components